RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 Here is the summary of account ownership in Solana:

-1. The `system program` owns wallets and keypair accounts that haven’t been assigned ownership to a program (initialized).
+1. The `system program` owns wallets and keypair accounts that haven't been assigned ownership to a program (initialized).
 2. The BPFLoader owns programs.
-3. A program owns [<ins>Solana PDAs</ins>](https://www.rareskills.io/post/solana-pda).
+3. A program owns [Solana PDAs](https://www.rareskills.io/post/solana-pda).
 It can also own keypair accounts if ownership has been transferred to the program (this is what happens during initialization).

 We now examine the implications of these facts.

 ## The system program owns keypair accounts
-To illustrate this, let’s look at our Solana wallet address using the Solana CLI and inspect its metadata:
+To illustrate this, let's look at our Solana wallet address using the Solana CLI and inspect its metadata:

 ![Solona metadata : owner](https://static.wixstatic.com/media/935a00_18047d3cc76b443f8ed1db16968ed951~mv2.png/v1/fill/w_812,h_224,al_c,lg_1,q_85,enc_auto/935a00_18047d3cc76b443f8ed1db16968ed951~mv2.png)

-Observe that the owner is not our address, but rather an account with address 111…111.
+Observe that the owner is not our address, but rather an account with address `111...111`.
 This is the system program, the same system program that moves SOL around as we saw in earlier tutorials.

 **Only the owner of an account has the ability to modify the data in it**

 This includes reducing the lamport data (you do not need to be the owner to increase the lamport data of another account as we will see later).

-Although you “own” your wallet in some metaphysical sense, you do not directly have the ability to write data into it or reduce the lamport balance because, from Solana runtime perspective, you are not the owner.
+Although you "own" your wallet in some metaphysical sense, you do not directly have the ability to write data into it or reduce the lamport balance because, from Solana runtime perspective, you are not the owner.

 The reason you are able to spend SOL in your wallet is because you possess the private key that generated the address, or public key.
 When the `system program` recognizes that you have produced a valid signature for the public key, then it will recognize your request to spend the lamports in the account as legitimate, then spend them according to your instructions.

 However, the system program does not offer a mechanism for a signer to directly write data to the account.

-The account showed in the example above is a keypair account, or what we might consider a “regular Solana wallet.”
+The account showed in the example above is a keypair account, or what we might consider a "regular Solana wallet."
 The system program is the owner of keypair accounts.

 ## PDAs and keypair accounts initialized by programs are owned by the program
 The reason programs can write to PDAs or keypair accounts that were created outside the program but initialized by the program, is because the program owns them.